Hellraiser III: Hell on Earth: Soundtrack

 The film features a heavy metal-rock soundtrack.
 Initially, the score was also meant to be rock music, but this went over poorly in test screenings.
 Randy Miller was brought in to compose a more traditional, orchestral score within three weeks.
 Given a restricted budget, the Mosfilm State Orchestra and Choir in Russia was chosen to perform the score.
 The Russian orchestra, unaccustomed to Hollywood demands, felt they did not have enough time to rehearse, but Miller said they eventually welcomed the challenge.
+Miller incorporated Christopher Young's themes from the previous films.

 Barker directed the Motörhead video for "Hellraiser", featuring Lemmy and Pinhead playing a game of cards and varied clips of the film.